-Snoring Doctors in the New York Metropolitan Area & Connecticut
+Snoring Doctors in New York, New Jersey, & Connecticut

 What is sleep apnea?

 If you have ever suddenly woken from your sleep choking or gasping for air, you may have sleep apnea.
 Sleep apnea, which can sometimes be accompanied by snoring, is a serious sleep condition in which breathing stops for 10-30 seconds during sleep.
 When this happens your brain is knocked out of its sleep cycle to help you breathe normally again.